-- Coaches are encouraged to discuss length of game time at the start of their scheduled hour. - Teams are recommended to play fun drills, games or warm up activities for the first 20 minutes.
-Overall maximum duration of the game is a total of 40 minutes with 2 x 20 min halves with timeouts roughly every 9 minutes. - Estimated 5-8 minute substitution changes - Due to the busy schedule please try to be on time and have respect of others time on the floor.
+- Coaches are encouraged to discuss length of game time at the start of their scheduled hour. - Teams are recommended to play fun drills, games or warm up activities for the first 15 minutes.
+Overall recommended duration of the game is a total of 40 minutes with 2 x 20 min halves with timeouts every 9-10 minutes. - Estimated 4 x 9-minute substitution changes - Due to the busy schedule please try to be on time and have respect of others time on the field.
 Use common sense and be considerate with problems that arise.
 Work them out and be a good example for the kids!!